 “The first thing that has to be said about the biblical gospel of reconciliation…is that it begins with reconciliation to God and continues with a reconciled community in Christ.
 ‘Reconciliation’ is not a term the Bible uses to describe “coming to terms with oneself”, although it does insist that it is only through losing ourselves in love for God and neighbor that we truly find ourselves.” – John R.W.
 Stott, The Cross of Christ, p.
 190

 Reconciliation begins with a genuine desire on the part of one person to be conciliated to another; to actually want to exist in a state and condition of unity with someone else between whom there exists some degree of discord.
 That said, however, desire is only one component of reconciliation.
-There is also the matter of the impetus and motive of that desire because, for better or worse, desire is a matter of the will and will always originates in the heart (Mk.
+There is also the matter of the impetus and motive of that desire because desire, for better or worse, is a matter of the will and will originates in the heart (Mk.
 7:20-23).

 “Then the Lord saw that the wickedness of man was great on the earth, and that every intent of the thoughts of his heart was only evil continually.” – Gen. 6:5